-I am now VERY reluctant to pull a cylinder without proof it is necessary after reading lots of Mike Busch articles.
-He has been a tremendous help to my understanding and interactions with customers and I’m thankful for his work and for the rest of you who advocate and practice a 21st century approach to diagnoses.
+I am now VERY reluctant to pull a cylinder without proof it is necessary.
+Mike Busch has been a tremendous help to my understanding.
+I’m thankful to him and the rest of you who practice a 21st Century approach to diagnosis.

 Wow… fantastic information!
 I should have signed up for SavvyAnalysis Pro years ago!